 Diamond stud earrings are a must have for any woman’s jewelry collection.
 The most popular setting for diamond stud earrings is a four prong setting in 14k or 18k gold.
 The size of the diamond usually ranges from .25 carat to 2 carats each.
 Accordingly, the price can vary from $200 on up.
 If you find a lower price, be sure to check the color and clarity to be sure its a real and genuine diamond, not fake diamonds.

 Two other popular styles are princess-cut with “V” shaped prong setting and a round-cut with a bezel setting.
 Princess-cut diamonds are usually more expensive for the same size diamond with a round-cut.
-For more references, visit this website on princess cut diamonds: http://beyond4cs.com/shapes/princess/
+For more references and technical information on choosing a princess cut diamond, visit this page: https://beyond4cs.com/shapes/princess/

 Diamond stud earrings are available in screw back and friction back.
 The “back” is the part of the earring that secures the back of the ear to the post of the earring.
 A screw back secures to a threaded post by turning the screw back onto the post.